Fast, effortless and 100% online. Learn more

 Check out our Income Tax calculator for this years breakdown.

-You only pay tax on your taxable income.
+The key thing to remember about basic tax is that you only pay it on your taxable income.
 Yes, it sounds obvious, but it can be a little confusing at first.
 Take a look at the current rates of Income Tax:

 Income | Tax rate | |